WebReflection/sqlite-worker/README.md

 #### Direct init Extra Options

-These options work only with direct initialization, so either in the main thread or via *Service Worker* after importing its `init` export.
+These options work only with direct initialization, so either in the main thread or via *Service Worker* (once fixed in Chrome) after importing its `init` export.

   * **update**: a *function* that receives latest version of the database, as `Uint8Array`, whenever some query executed an `INSERT`, a `DELETE`, or an `UPDATE`.